An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Introduction

 \section{Introduction}

-The discovery that accretion processes around a black hole can be understood as thermodynamic processes certainly was one of the greatest breakthroughs in theoretical physics.
+The discovery that accretion processes around a black hole can be reinterpreted as thermodynamic processes was one of the greatest breakthroughs in theoretical physics.
+In this respect, it is worth to mention that in reference \cite{Parker:2021uke} was shown that the entropy production itself can be viewed as a Noether--conserved quantity, which certainly could be relevant to black hole accretion processes.

 The original derivation by Carter \cite{Carter:1970ea}, Bardeen \cite{Bardeen:1973gs}, Bekenstein\cite{Bekenstein:1974ax}, Hawking \cite{Hawking:1974sw}, and many others, was based, roughly speaking, on the idea that in-falling matter, in pseudo-adiabatic processes, introduces small perturbations on the black hole that can be expressed as infinitesimal changes in the space of parameters that characterize the black hole solution.
-Given that the black hole must evolve into another black hole solution, the variation of those changes is constrained by the \textit{first law of the black hole thermodynamics}, \textit{i.e.}, by a law of the form
+Given that the black hole must evolve into another black hole solution, the variation of those changes are constrained by the \textit{first law of the black hole thermodynamics}, \textit{i.e.}, by a law of the form

-Certainly, the most remarkable result was that a black hole has a temperature $T$ and an entropy $S$.
-Although heretofore there is no agreement on which \textit{micro-states} give rise to this entropy still this results is widely accepted.
-In many ways this can be considered the starting point upon later the holographic principle was proposed by t'Hooft and Susskind \cite{'tHooft:1993gx,Susskind:1994vu,Bousso:2002ju}.
+where one can recognize that for a black hole one can define a temperature $T$ and an entropy $S$.
+Although heretofore there is no agreement on which \textit{micro-states} give rise to this entropy, still these results are widely accepted.
+In many ways, this can be considered the starting point upon later the holographic principle, originally proposed by t'Hooft and Susskind \cite{'tHooft:1993gx,Susskind:1994vu,Bousso:2002ju}, was constructed.

-After the original derivation was obtained a large number of alternative derivations arose.
-Although, these derivations are expected to be connected, in one way or another, there is not certainty that every known derivation is connected with the rest.
-See \cite{Iyer:1995kg} for a discussion.
+Although the many derivations of Eq.(\ref{FirstLawBH1}) are expected to be connected, in one way or another, there is no certainty of this \cite{Iyer:1995kg}.
 In the case of asymptotically locally AdS one can refer to \cite{Hollands:2005wt} where different approaches to define conserved charges are discussed.
+So, the analysis of the first law of thermodynamics by mean of conserved charges is still an open question.